Counting Atoms

 And the herd?
 The herd is doing what it always does.
 FOBO — fear of becoming obsolete — is driving a huge amount of current VC behavior.
 Firms are piling into AI deals not because the analysis supports it but because not being in AI feels existentially dangerous.
 That’s not investing.
 That’s panic buying.
 And panic buying — whether it’s toilet paper in 2020 or AI startups in 2026 — never generates good returns.

-Here’s what would prove this thesis wrong: if per-seat SaaS pricing stabilizes because AI augments workers rather than replacing them — if headcount doesn’t actually shrink, just output per head grows.
+Here’s what would prove this thesis wrong.
+The strongest counterargument is the Jevons Paradox: when the cost of a resource collapses, total consumption can explode so much that total spending actually increases.
+It happened in music — recorded music revenue recovered to over $17 billion by 2023, higher than the 1999 peak, despite per-unit prices collapsing to near zero.
+More music, more revenue, different companies.
+If total software spend increases even as per-unit costs crater — because near-free software means vastly more software gets built — then the thesis breaks.
+SaaS doesn’t die; it multiplies.
+The other falsifiers: if per-seat pricing stabilizes because AI augments workers rather than replacing them — headcount doesn’t shrink, output per head just grows.
 If foundation model commoditization reverses and one player achieves durable monopoly pricing.
-If it turns out that AI makes designing and manufacturing physical systems just as cheap as it makes software, eliminating the scarcity advantage of atoms.
+If AI makes designing and manufacturing physical systems just as cheap as it makes software, eliminating the scarcity advantage of atoms.
 Any of those would break the logic chain.
 They’re not impossible.
 They’re just not what the data currently shows.

 The firms that will be on the right side of the power law are the ones reallocating now — not to “atoms” as a vague category, but to specific sectors with venture-favorable dynamics where AI changes the historical math.
 The ones still chasing the last wave will be in the next Kauffman dataset too.